msupply-foundation/conforma-server/documentation/Query-Syntax.md

   - The Nth (last) child node returns a **string** stating the node in the returned GraphQL object that is required.
 E.g. `applications.name` Because GraphQL returns results as nested objects, to get an output in a "simple type", a node in the return object tree is needed.
 (See examples below and in `TestData`)
 - Output: the returned GraphQL node can be either `string`, `number`, `boolean`, `array`, or `object`.
 If the output is an object, it will be returned as follows:

-  - If there only one field, only the value of the field will be returned.
+  - If there is only one field, only the value of the field will be returned.
   - If there is more than one field, the whole object will be returned.
   - Objects contained within arrays are also returned with the above logic.